ska-telescope/ska-low-mccs-spshw/docs/source/getting_started/use_mccs.rst

 * develop and test your code against the cluster (not recommended)
 * use a CLI to control devices
 * run an interactive iTango session
+* monitor and control devices with WebJive
+* monitor devices with Grafana

 Running functional tests
 ^^^^^^^^^^^^^^^^^^^^^^^^